eggplantbren/Lensing2/README.md

 matplotlib, yaml, and the DNest4 python package.
 Anaconda's distribution of Python 3 should work well.

+If you want the postprocessing scripts to be able to make a movie of posterior samples, you'll need ffmpeg.

 ## Downloading and compiling

 First, clone the repository recursively: